Siwan-SR/medical-cost-prediction/README.md

 * A model report function
 * 3 kinds of Preprocessing ways
 * The best model reports
+* The features that contribute most to the outcome (Feature Importance)

 ## How to clone the project